What parents need to know

 Is it any good?

-It only takes a few minutes before you're reminded that THE DILEMMA is a Vince Vaughn vehicle thanks to a hilarious riff that explodes in tangential directions -- in other words, exactly what Vaughn has done in pretty much all of his movies.
+It only takes a few minutes before you're reminded that THE DILEMMA is a Vince Vaughn vehicle, thanks to a hilarious riff that explodes in tangential directions.
+(In other words, Vaughn does exactly what he's done in pretty much all of his movies.)
 He and James have great chemistry, which works for the movie's buddy comedy aspects.